7 min read

 A key component of marketing and strategic planning is conducting a SWOT analysis.
 SWOT is the acronym for analyzing Strengths, Weaknesses, Opportunities, and Threats, and is an effective tool for developing an overall marketing strategy or planning individual campaigns.

-- Strengths: What factors are going or went well?
-What gives us an advantage in the marketplace or over our competitors?
+- Strengths: What factors are going well?
+What gives us an advantage in the marketplace over our competitors?
 What do our current resources excel at?
 Is the return on investment worth it?

 - Weaknesses: What factors did not go well?
 What gives us a disadvantage in the marketplace or among our competitors?
 What are the weaknesses of our current resources?
 Is the return on investment less than optimal?

-- Threats: What are things going on outside the organization that can negatively impact our business?
+- Threats: What things are happening outside the organization that can negatively impact our business?

 DEVELOPING STRATEGIC PLANNING FROM THE SWOT ANALYSIS

-Combine the results of the SWOT analysis to create strategies for your campaigns.
+Combine the results of the SWOT analysis example to create industry key success factors for your campaigns.

 - Threats/Strengths: Use a company’s strengths to prevent damage from threats.
 Examples include: Utilizing social media outlets to emphasize ingredients and that the business is a tradition in the community.
-In addition, location and using local resources are strengths, comparing the nearby national chains (threats).
+In addition, location and using local resources are strengths, when comparing the nearby national chains (threats)

 SWOT analysis and market segmentation